Nathen-T/Portfolio-Site/index.md

 ---

+### Face Mask Detection

+In my face mask detection project, I utilised Ultralytics YOLOv8 model to develop a robust model capable of identifying individuals wearing, not wearing, or incorrectly wearing face masks.
+By training the model on a diverse dataset and optimizing it for efficiency, I achieved impressive accuracy in crowded environments.

+---

 ### Survival Analysis of COVID-19 Patients

 Using Brazilian COVID-19 data, I performed a descriptive analysis of hospitalized COVID-19 patients and conducted survival analysis using Kaplan-Meier and Cox regression methods.
 Additionally, I modeled the pathway of COVID-19 patients using a multistate model and estimated age-specific transition rates.
 Age was a highly significant factor of death.